 The material is extruded onto an external moulding, before being inserted into a secondary moulding.
 With the plastic injected between the two.

 It was this step that took the three years to create.
-The injection moulding side thickness does not have a straight forward formulae unlike the rest of the bottle structure.
-So three years were spent refining and trimming weight in order to get an effective balance between weight, durability and usability.
+The injection moulding side thickness does not have a straightforward formula unlike the rest of the bottle structure.
+So three years were spent refining and trimming weight to get an adequate balance between weight, durability and usability.